Libcord/libcord/packages/libcord/docs/classes/Client.md

 ▸ **createApplicationCommand**(`data`, `cache?`): `Promise`<[`ApplicationCommand`](ApplicationCommand.md) \| [`ApplicationCommand`](ApplicationCommand.md)[]\>

 Create a new global command.
-New global commands will be available in all guilds after 1 hour, this also takes arrays <br>
+New global commands will be available in all guilds after 1 hour, this also takes arrays <br></br>
 ⚠ Creating a command with the same name as an existing command for your application will overwrite the old command. see [discord-api-docs](https://discord.com/developers/docs/interactions/slash-commands#create-global-application-command)

 #### Parameters